Zilliqa/zilliqa-developer/Mining.md

     - `Enter the full path of your zilliqa source code directory:` <br> [Key in the path you found it step 8]
     - `Enter your IP address (NAT or *.*.*.*):` <br> [Key in your IP address as found in step 13 **OR** `NAT` if you are using Option 1b]
     - `Enter your listening port (default: 33133):` <br> [Press **Enter** to skip if using default]

+       > **NOTE:** **DO NOT** duplicate your IP address and use different ports on different CPU nodes.
+You will be blacklisted by the network and hence not be able to receive any flexible rewards.

 16. You are now a miner in Zilliqa mainnet.
 You can monitor your progress using:
     ```shell